1 Peter Comments

 The Author, Simon Peter

 1. John 1:35–42 explains some key terms.
 It relates some dialogue when Simon became one of Jesus’ first disciples.
 Apparently he had already been a disciple of John the Baptist, whose ministry and teachings are related in all four Gospels.
 An honest study of the Gospels and Epistles must include John the Baptist.
 Simon’s brother Andrew was one of “two disciples” of John who left him to follow Jesus (1:35, 37).
-Andrew “found first his own brother Simon.”
+Andrew “found first his own brother Si-mon.”
 From the next verses we learn (a) that the titles Messiah and Christ have the same meaning, and (b) the source of Simon’s name Peter.

 a.
 Christ has the same royal meaning as Messiah.
 In verse 41 Andrew’s testimony was “We have found the Messiah.”
 The Gospel immediately explains, “(which translated means Christ [Gr. cristos]).”
 What a big fish Andrew caught with this simple testimony!
 Mes-siah was an Aramaic title for the promised king godly Jews were expecting (Dan.
 9:26).
 The equivalent title in Greek was Cristos (see Luke 23:2).
 Both terms mean “Anointed [One],” referring to God’s gift of His Spirit to the king (Isa.
 11:1–2).
 There is no good reason to think that in the New Testament Cristos ever ceased to be a title with this royal meaning.
 Thus, it always alluded to the kingdom promised to Him through earlier proph-ecies and His own prophecies.
 It is important to remember that meaning when we read New Testament books, such as Peter’s writings.
-One method to help remember it (even though disconcerting to some) is to substitute Messiah for Christ.
+One method to help remember it is to substitute Messiah for Christ.

 b.
 From this dialogue in John 1 we also learn that Jesus would give Simon the new name Cefas (Aramaic) = Peter (Greek for “[man of] rock”).
+He did so in Matthew 16:17–18.

 2. Luke 5:1–11 shows Simon’s spiritual insight and repentance when Jesus called him to full-time discipleship.
-Simon realized that Jesus’ perfect knowledge of the sea and the fish implied perfect knowledge of him too, “a sinful man” (v.
+Simon realized that Jesus’ perfect knowledge of the sea and the fish im-plied perfect knowledge of him too, “a sinful man” (v.
 8).
 This experience made it easier for him to leave his business for full-time discipleship, to learn to “catch men” (v.
 10).

 3. Matthew 16:13–19 shows Simon’s basic conclusion about Jesus.
 It also illustrates his spiri-tual leadership as spokesman for the apostles.
 He led in confessing, after the evidence was in, that Jesus is the Messiah.
 In response Jesus blessed Simon by renaming him and prom-ising to build His church on “this rock.”
 Next, He promised to give Simon Peter “the keys of the kingdom of heaven.”
 “Keys” refers to authority (Isa.
 22:22).
 Authority where?
 In “the kingdom of heaven.”
 This was a common Jewish title for the kingdom God had prom-ised in scores of prophecies.
 Not in heaven but on earth.
 The God of heaven would send a kingdom from heaven to fill the earth.
 He would establish, in place of the earthly kingdoms symbolized by the statue in Daniel 2, His own eternal kingdom.